satackey/action-js-inline/README.md

 - `script` **Required**
     The JavaScript snippet to be executed.
+The [await](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/await) operator is supported.

 ## Contribution
 PRs are accepted.